microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     az aks get-credentials --name "<aks-name>" --resource-group "<resource-group-name>"
     ```

-    > [!NOTE]
-    > The `az aks get-credentials` command retrieves credentials for an AKS cluster.
-It merges the credentials into your local kubeconfig file.
+    *The `az aks get-credentials` command retrieves credentials for an AKS cluster.
+It merges the credentials into your local kubeconfig file.*

 1. Verify your "target" cluster is set correctly.